d2b-dev/d2b-nth-of-type/README.md

 This plugin can be configured by via options to the `d2b run` command or via the environment:

-- `--nth-of-type-group-by <string>`

-  Which sidecar field(s) to group acquisitions by (default: `SeriesDescription`).

-  To group by more then one field pass a comma separated list, ex: `SeriesDescription,RepetitionTime`
+- `--nth-of-type-enabled | --nth-of-type-disabled`

+  Enable or disable this plugin. (default: enabled)

-  Can also be configured via the `D2B_NTH_OF_TYPE_GROUP_BY` environment variable.
+  Can also be configured via the `D2B_NTH_OF_TYPE_ENABLED` environment variable.
 The command line argument takes precedence over the environment variable.

 - `--nth-of-type-sort-by <string>`